Bots

 By implementing these strategies, brands can prevent themselves from falling prey to bot traffic and affiliate marketing fraud.

-Understanding how bots operate and the potential damage they can cause, can help you take the necessary steps to protect your campaign.
+Understanding how they operate and the potential damage they can cause, can help you take the necessary steps to protect your campaign.

 Share Now